Lonami/grammers/lib/grammers-crypto/DEPS.md

 If this concerns you, please propose a fix and send a pull request.

-## once_cell

-This dependency is no longer used and should be removed.

 ## sha1

 Used in certain functions that require a certain AES key.